FLASH SALES: discover new special offers every week!

 Ribbon-like leaves

 The lamina here is ribbon-shaped, long and flat, sometimes very flexible.
-These are the typical leaves of Clivia, Agapanthus, certain Iris, etc. They are commonly referred to as sword-shaped or ensate leaves in Iris or Crocosmia, also resembling lanceolate leaves.
+These are the typical leaves of Clivia, Agapanthus, and certain Irises, etc. Commonly, we refer to sword-shaped or ensate leaves in Irises or Crocosmias, which are also considered lanceolate leaves.

-Needle-shaped and rigid, these leaves are typical of conifers.
-Their name, derived from the Latin “acus” meaning needle, reflects their slender form ending in a point.
+In the shape of a needle, rigid, these leaves are typical of conifers.
+Their name, derived from the Latin “acus” meaning needle, reflects their fine shape ending in a point.

 Juniperus, Cedrus deodora, and Pinus sylvestris

-These leaves are a subcategory of lobed leaves that I won’t cover in full here due to their complexity.
-With lobes or segments radiating from a central point, featuring palmate nervature, they resemble the shape of an open hand.
-The lobes extend beyond halfway into the leaf.
+These leaves are a subcategory of lobed leaves that I will not cover in full here due to their complexity.
+With lobes or segments radiating from a central point, and a palmate nervature, they resemble the shape of an open hand.
+The lobes extend beyond half of the leaf.
 They are both pinnate and lobed.
-There can be 3 to 5 main lobes, sometimes up to ten, and occasionally many more in palmate-fronded palms.
-Their name derives from the Latin “palma” meaning palm.
-We speak of digitate leaves when the leaf resembles fingers formed by five lobes.
+There can be 3 to 5 main lobes, or even a dozen, and sometimes many more in palmate frond palms.
+Their name is derived from the Latin “palma,” meaning palm.
+We refer to digitate leaves when the leaf resembles fingers formed by the five lobes.

-Some nuances exist in so-called palmatifid leaves like those of Tetrapanax: the divisions are less deep, reaching only halfway into the leaf.
+Some nuances can be found in leaves referred to as palmatifid, such as Tetrapanax: the divisions are less deep and only reach halfway through the leaf.

-Examples: maples (Acer sp.), Liquidambar, plane tree, Hepatica (perennial), Fatsia japonica, Schefflera taiwaniana, heucheras, but also Aconitum napellus whose lobes are particularly deep and narrow like those of some Japanese maples.
+Examples include maples (Acer sp.), Liquidambar, plane trees, Hepatica (perennial), Fatsia japonica, Schefflera taiwaniana, heucheras, as well as Aconitum napellus, whose lobes are particularly deep and narrow like those of some Japanese maples.

 examples of palmate leaves